What’s Really In Your Kids’ Candy?

 Sugar-laden sweets are a Halloween staple, but there’s much more to these treats than sugar.
 There are other ingredients in candy that may surprise you.

-“Many Halloween candies are full of synthetic dyes, partially hydrogenated oils, and other additives,” says Georgia Giannopoulos, a registered dietitian and manager of NYPBeHealthy, NewYork-Presbyterian’s health and well-being program.
-“Always read the ingredients and remember that some ingredients generally recognized as ‘safe’ by the U.S. Food and Drug Administration (FDA) are linked with health concerns if eaten at higher levels long-term.”
+“Many Halloween candies are full of synthetic dyes, partially hydrogenated oils, and other additives,” says Georgia Giannopoulos, a registered dietitian, national board certified health and wellness coach, and manager of NYPBeHealthy, NewYork-Presbyterian’s health and wellbeing program.
+“Always read the ingredients.
+Consider more nourishing options like pretzels, popcorn, and raisins, or fun non-food treats like stickers, crayons, mini slinkies, and more.”

-So what exactly are carmine, carnauba wax, and TBHQ, and why are these ingredients in so many of your kids’ favorite candies?
-Here is a list of common ingredients found in an assortment of popular packaged sweets and what you should know about them.
+Carmine, carnauba wax, and TBHQ are just a few examples of what’s in so many of your kids’ favorite candies.
+Here is a list of common ingredients found in an assortment of popular packaged sweets and what you should know about them:

 Examples: chocolate candy bars; hard candies; chewy candies like candy corn